labscommunity/protocol-land-sync/README.md

 ## Usage

+To sync a repo into Protocol Land you can either run it manually from your local git repo's root folder, or you can set up a Github Action if you have it hosted in Github.

+For both methods, **you need an Arweave wallet with some $AR** to pay for the upload, unless your repo uses less than 100KB of data.

 ### Github Actions

 1. Open the github repo you want to sync to Protocol Land and add a new secret (Repo -> Settings -> Secrets and variables -> Actions -> New Repository Secret)

 2. Fill in `WALLET` for "Name", your Arweave wallet's JWK in the "Secret" field and then click on the "Add secret" button.

 3. Switch into the Actions tab and click "New workflow"

 4. On the "Choose a workflow" page, click on "set up a workflow yourself"

 5. Paste this into the `.yml` file:

 ```yaml